peterhoward42/swim/README.md

 <https://www.tutorialspoint.com/uml/images/uml_sequence_diagram.jpg>

-It is intended to create an instant-feedback, iterative and repeatable thinking, creation and editing process for the people creating them.

-It is hoped this makes it easy to make it up as you go along, and change your mind often.
+It is intended to create a fluid process for people creating them with instant feedback as they iterate.
+In particular making it easy to make it up as you go along, and change your mind continuously with little cost.

-Using concise plain text as input is intended to make the management of this single source of truth for the diagrams the same as managing code (in a repo).
+Using concise plain text as repeatable input is intended to let you treat and manage these text inputs as you would code.
+And thus avoid the need to manage image files or suchlike.

 The input is written in a Domain-Specific-Language (DSL) like this: